-If you want to use make to add software locally to you path you must first download the software package from its source (such as a webpage or Github), and you need to unpack it or unzip it, if it is archived/zipped.
+If you want to use make to add software locally to you path you must first download the software package from its source (such as a webpage or GitHub), and you need to unpack it or unzip it, if need be.
 Then, you must set the installation path to a directory where you have write access on Discovery, such as your home directory.
-You can use ./configure to do this, such as ./configure --prefix=/home/<yourusername>/software After you have set the install path, you need to compile the code using make and then install the software using make install.
+You can use ./configure to do this, such as ./configure --prefix=/home/<yourusername>/software After you have set the installation path, you need to compile the code using make and then install the software using make install.